Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues

 \section{Testing the simulations}

-In this section, we quantify the resolution and accuracy of the simulated weak lensing simulations.
-We first measure the power spectrum of the simulated three dimensional density fields, i.e. before the collapse and pixel interpolation, and compare to the non-linear theoretical predictions of \cite{2003MNRAS.341.1311S}\footnote{The version of { HALOFIT} that was used in our calculations does not incorporate recent corrections that were made in December 2011}.
-We then estimate the angular power spectrum of the simulated lines-of-sight, compare to non-linear predictions, and extract the effective resolution of the simulated fields.
+In this section, we quantify the resolution and accuracy of the N-body simulations.
+We measure the power spectrum of the three-dimensional density fields -- i.e. before collapsing onto mid-planes, and before interpolating on to the pixel locations of the past light cone -- and extract the angular power spectrum of the lines-of-sight.
+In both cases, we compare our results to non-linear predictions and identify the limitations of our calculations.